Petty cash: What is it, and how do you manage it?

 One or two team members should be in charge of petty cash control.
 Any time a member of the team needs access, they should first be granted a petty cash voucher.
 This is an internal document that signifies the request and approval process for petty cash usage.
 It helps the accounting team track who has spent what and where.

-How to reconcile petty cash
+Reconciling petty cash

-In theory, accounting for petty cash should be fairly simple, since it’s just about balancing the books.
-Similar to accounting and managing general business expenses
+In theory, accounting for petty cash should be fairly simple, since it’s just about balancing the books – similar to accounting and managing general business expenses.

 However, it’s when the actual figures and calculated figures don’t match that issues pop up.